yast/yast-installation/doc/installer_extension.md

 ```

 In this case it just configures the default software patterns but it is possible
-to define any other defaults like partitioning, firewall status, etc...
+to define any other defaults like partitioning, etc...

 ## Adding New YaST Code